You might feel fine. You might look fine. But inside, your liver could be fighting a silent battle that, if left unchecked, changes your life forever.

-Fatty liver disease, previously known as Non-alcoholic Fatty Liver Disease (NAFLD) and recently renamed Metabolic Dysfunction-Associated Steatotic Liver Disease (MASLD), affects a large portion of the world’s population, often without any noticeable symptoms until it’s advanced.
+Fatty liver disease, previously known as Non-alcoholic Fatty Liver Disease (NAFLD) and recently renamed Metabolic Dysfunction-Associated Steatotic Liver Disease (MASLD), is a silent epidemic.
+It affects a massive portion of the world’s population, often without any noticeable symptoms until the damage is advanced.

-Mayo Clinic estimates that as much as 25% of the world’s population has fatty liver disease – most of the people being unaware that they have it, which is why you should regularly consult your doctor – to make sure that you are indeed as healthy as you think you are.
+The American Liver Foundation estimates that around 24% of the adults in the US have a fatty liver – most of them being unaware that they have it, which is why you should regularly consult your doctor, especially if you are considered at risk (overweight, family history, etc.)

-Fatty liver disease or MASLD is a condition characterized by the accumulation of excess fat in liver cells.
-It is called “non-alcoholic” because it’s not cause by alcohol consumption.
+Fatty liver disease, or MASLD, is exactly what it sounds like: a condition characterized by the accumulation of excess fat in liver cells.
+It is termed “non-alcoholic” because it isn’t caused by heavy alcohol use, though the damage looks very similar.

-It’s the most common form of chronic liver disease in the developed world, unfortunately.
+It’s also the most common form of chronic liver disease in the developed world, unfortunately.

 This reclassification also highlights that the disease can affect individuals who are not obese, focusing attention on the broader metabolic factors involved.